JessicaQChiu/JessicaQChiu/README.md

 <h1 align="center">Hi there, I'm Jess</h1>
-<h3 align="center">Pivoting into software development from finance and art, always open to new opportunities.</h3>
+<h3 align="center">This is a little outdated now.
+I'm a jack of all trades so get in touch if you need an extra hand, I'm always open to new opportunities.
+Tech, finance, marketing, design, I've done it all.</h3>